openshift/osd-alert-analysis/README.md

 *If pip complains about being unable to find a specific version of a dependency module, it's probably because you're using a version of Python older than 3.9.
 If pip instead complains about failing to build the MariaDB module, make sure you have the MariaDB C Connector, GCC, and the Python headers installed (e.g., on Fedora/RHEL: `dnf install mariadb-connector-c mariadb-connector-c-devel gcc python39-devel`).

+## Quick Start

+*Initial Steps
+   Download VSCode that suits your OS.
+   Clone this repo onto your VSCode.

+*Software Installing Commands

+sudo yum install python39 # to install python3.9
+python3.9 --version # for checking version of python3.9

+sudo yum install mariadb-connector-c sudo yum install mariadb-connector-c-devel sudo yum install gcc sudo yum install python39-devel pip3.9 install -r requirements.txt

+docker # it will prompt you to download docker if it isn’t installed

+*Before Initial Caching Database Setup
+   Run the below command to pull your database image from docker

+    docker pull mariadb

+  For creating users in the empty database on the SQL server is as follows,

+    docker run --detach --env MARIADB_DATABASE=<database_name> --env MARIADB_USER=<username> --env MARIADB_PASSWORD=<user_password> --env MARIADB_ROOT_HOST=<hostname> --env MARIADB_ROOT_PASSWORD=<host_password> -p 3306:3306 mariadb:latest

+  After creating the users i.e the above step, follow the below syntax to write your db_string urls in `.env` file.

+    database_username:database_password@database_address:3306/database_name

+  After the above steps, you can proceed with populating your database using `updater.py`

 ## Initial Caching Database Setup
 The PagerDuty API is too slow/rate-limited to be used directly by the web application.
 Instead, you'll need to set up, populate, and regularly refresh a caching database.